open-cogsci/osdoc/content/pages/manual/python/about.md

     The resolution is 1024 x 768 px

 ### The IPython debug window

 OpenSesame reroutes the standard output to the debug window, which you can activate using Control + D or through the menu (Menu -> View -> Show debug window; see %FigDebugNormal).
-You can print to the debug window using the Python `print()` statement:
+You can print to the debug window using `print()`:

 ~~~ .python
 print('This will appear in the debug window!')